Academic Policies and Procedures

 Course Assignment Grade Appeal

-Any student who believes a grade for a course assignment has been inequitably awarded should contact the instructor first within five (5) working days after the grade was assigned to discuss and resolved the issue.
+Any student who believes a grade for a course assignment has been inequitably awarded should contact the instructor first within five (5) working days after the grade was assigned to discuss and resolve the issue.
 If unable to resolve the issue, the student should submit a written appeal to the faculty member’s department Chair.
 The decision of the department Chair is final.
 If the instructor is the department Chair, the appeal should be submitted to the Associate Dean of Academic Affairs.

 Course Grade Appeal